James Ferguson (water polo): Honors

-In the 1972 Summer Olympics in Munich, West Germany, Ferguson was co-captain of the USA Team that won a bronze medal.
-In 1973 Ferguson was selected to the All World Team.
-An outstanding competitor, Ferguson was inducted into the USA Water Polo Hall of Fame in 1984, to the International Water Polo Hall of Fame in 1992, and was inducted into UCLA's Athletic Hall of Fame in October 2007.
-In October 2015, Ferguson was named to the Pac-12 All Century Team as a Driver/Attacker along with one other UCLA player.
+In 1984, Ferguson was made a member of the U.S. Water Polo Hall of Fame and became a member of the International Water Polo Hall of Fame in 1992.
+He received the honor of becoming a member of the UCLA Sports Hall of Fame in 2007.
+In October 2015, Ferguson he was named to the Pac-12 All Century Team as an exceptional collegiate driver/attacker.